Casper Aguila & Frederik Næblerød OFF-GRID

 Explore 3D http://bit.ly/artland-alice-folker-off-grid

-Casper Aguila & Frederik Næblerød were nominated for the art critic award AICA in the spring 18’ for their project ”Korshage” (2015-17).
+Casper Aguila & Frederik Næblerød were also nominated for the art critic award AICA in the spring 18’ for their project ”Korshage” (2015-17).
 The artists have made a film about the project which we will show during the exhibition alongside their works made of found objects.
+The justification for the prize is as follows:

 ''The house near Korshage in Odsherred’s natural areas was situated so close to the coast that you had to go around it, if one was walking at the beach.
 When the autumn storm three years ago rushed through and made it uninhabitable, the artists took over.
 During three years, they changed the architecture, worked from the location and exhibited their own and also other’s works.
 Materials were recycled and new ones arrived.
 The floor slanted, but was freshly painted.
 Mirrors and foil were placed outside to catch the ocean and the sun.